svgeesus/EuroMPE/Duophonic/MPU-board.md

 Four 10k low-rise trimmer pots for the four performance outputs.
 These are read by Teensy ADC and used to digitally fade down the perfDAC values on both channels of that output.
 Set pinMode to INPUT ([ADC pinmode input check](https://forum.pjrc.com/threads/68621-ADC-voltage-measurements-wrong-and-jumping-on-Teensy-4-1?p=292784&viewfull=1#post292784)).

+Current draw for four 10k pots on 3V3 is 13.2 mA which seems fine.

 [1nF between wiper and AGND](https://forum.pjrc.com/threads/73545-Solutions-for-Erratic-Potentiometers?p=331814&viewfull=1#post331814) for each pot.
 But [values are hard to predict](https://forum.pjrc.com/threads/67463-Suitable-op-amp-for-driving-the-teensy4-ADC?p=281188&viewfull=1#post281188) and [20x the value of the 1.5pF ADC internal cap, ie 30-40pf](https://forum.pjrc.com/threads/67463-Suitable-op-amp-for-driving-the-teensy4-ADC?p=281200&viewfull=1#post281200) is also recommended.

 _Might_ need low-pass RC filter or op-amp buffer but try the software solution first.